-- (1) The port overlay for a priority port's master planned area must- - (a) state the purpose of the overlay; and - (b) state how the priority management measures in the master plan are to be achieved, including the entity responsible for the measures; and - (c) include any other matter prescribed by regulation. - (2) Also, the port overlay may- - (a) for the Planning Act- - (i) state the matters an affected local government must consider in making or amending a local planning instrument under that Act; or - (ii) state that development in the master planned area is, under that Act, exempt development, self-assessable development, development requiring compliance assessment, assessable
+- (1) The port overlay for a priority port's master planned area must- - (a) state the purpose of the overlay; and - (b) state how the priority management measures in the master plan are to be achieved, including the entity responsible for the measures; and - (c) include any other matter prescribed by regulation. - (2) Also, the port overlay may- - (a) for the Planning Act- - (i) state the matters an affected local government must consider in making or amending a local planning instrument under that Act; or - (ii) state that development in the master planned area is, under that Act, accepted development, assessable development requiring code or impact assessment, or prohibited development; or

-- development requiring code or impact assessment, or prohibited development; or - (iii) state the matters an assessment manager must consider in assessing a development application for development in the master planned area; or - (b) for the Transport Infrastructure Act, state the matters a port authority must consider in making or amending a land use plan in relation to the priority port under chapter 8, part 4 of that Act; or - (c) otherwise regulate development in the master planned area by, for example- - (i) stating aspects of development that may not take place; or - (ii) including measures to reduce the risk of environmental harm, or serious adverse cultural, economic or social impacts, in the master planned area. - (3) Subsection (2)(a) and (c) is subject to section 19(4). - (4) In this section-
+- (iii) state assessment benchmarks that assessable development under the port overlay must be assessed against; or - (iv) state the matters an assessment manager must have regard to in assessing assessable development under the port overlay; or - (b) for the Transport Infrastructure Act, state the matters a port authority must consider in making or amending a land use plan in relation to the priority port under chapter 8, part 4 of that Act; or - (c) otherwise regulate development in the master planned area by, for example- - (i) stating aspects of development that may not take place; or - (ii) including measures to reduce the risk of environmental harm, or serious adverse cultural, economic or social impacts, in the master planned area. - (3) Subsection (2)(a) and (c) is subject to section 19(4). - (4) In this section-